Atom-Number Enhancement by Shielding Atoms from Losses in Strontium Magneto-Optical Traps: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work we have presented a scheme to increase the steady-state atom number in strontium blue MOTs by resonantly driving the red intercombination line.
 Partially populating the \textsuperscript{3}P\textsubscript{1} excited state effectively shields the MOT from losses caused by the blue cooling light, making it act as a short-lived reservoir state.
 Saturating the transition leads to a factor of two enhancement in the steady-state atom number.
 We have developed a simple theoretical model which captures the main features of the shielding effect.
 It provides insight into the state population dynamics and the shape of the enhancement spectrum that we have observed experimentally.
 Moreover, we have seen that the enhancement takes place in MOTs with vastly different atomic densities, indicating that the shielding effect persists regardless of the loss regime.
 While in our experiments we focus on a particular choice of repumping lasers, the enhancement will apply similarly to experiments with other repumping schemes.
 Moreover, we have demonstrated the generality of the shielding method by applying it to the bosonic $^{88}$Sr and $^{84}$Sr, as well as the fermionic $^{87}$Sr. We have also shown that simultaneously addressing two reservoir states leads to a combined gain.
-Finally, we have observed that the atom-number enhancement persists through the subsequent cooling stages of our experiment, and greatly facilitates achieving quantum degeneracy.
+Finally, we have observed that the atom-number enhancement persists through the subsequent cooling stages of our experiment, including a narrow-line red MOT and the loading of the atoms into an optical dipole trap, and greatly facilitates achieving quantum degeneracy.